 Solar installations have become viewed as an upgrade.
-Especially if purchased instead of leased.
+This is especially true if purchased instead of leased.

 Increase Impact of Energy Conservation Gadgets

-Solar is also a proponent to smart home living.
+Solar is also a component of smart home living.
 Conserving energy is the new in thing and smart homes are the means to this end.

 With smart home gadgets, you are able to control your energy consumption even when you aren’t home.
 When you combine smart homes with solar power, your energy generation is clean as well.